AsishMandoi/iitk-coin/README.md

 - [ ] a new table `auth` for storing just rollnos and passwords?
 - [ ] keep checking for unhandled errors

+---

+#### Some incredibly helpful resources of many

-A common approach for invalidating tokens when a user changes their password is to sign the token with a hash of their password.
+> A common approach for invalidating tokens when a user changes their password is to sign the token with a hash of their password.
 Thus if the password changes, any previous tokens automatically fail to verify.
 You can extend this to logout by including a last-logout-time in the user's record and using a combination of the last-logout-time and password hash to sign the token.
 This requires a DB lookup each time you need to verify the token signature, but presumably you're looking up the user anyway. – [Travis Terry](https://stackoverflow.com/questions/21978658/invalidating-json-web-tokens/23089839#comment45057142_23089839)

-Turn on the Write-Ahead Logging, Disable connections pool --[link1](https://stackoverflow.com/questions/35804884/sqlite-concurrent-writing-performance/35805826), [link2](https://sqlite.org/wal.html)
+> Turn on the Write-Ahead Logging, Disable connections pool – [link1](https://stackoverflow.com/questions/35804884/sqlite-concurrent-writing-performance/35805826), [link2](https://sqlite.org/wal.html)

-Once Commit or Rollback is called on the transaction, that transaction's connection is returned to DB's idle connection pool.
-The pool size can be controlled with SetMaxIdleConns. --[link](https://golang.org/pkg/database/sql/#DB)
+> Once Commit or Rollback is called on the transaction, that transaction's connection is returned to DB's idle connection pool.
+The pool size can be controlled with SetMaxIdleConns. – [link](https://golang.org/pkg/database/sql/#DB)

----
 > As a general rule of thumb, if you can use structs to represent your JSON data, you should use them.
-The only good reason to use maps would be if it were not possible to use structs due to the uncertain nature of the keys or values in the data.
+The only good reason to use maps would be if it were not possible to use structs due to the uncertain nature of the keys or values in the data. – [Soham Kamani](https://www.sohamkamani.com/golang/parsing-json/#what-to-use-structs-vs-maps)

-> Two concurrent executions can interleave such that your read values become stale.
+> Two concurrent executions can interleave such that your read values become stale.\

-Solutions:
+Solutions:<br />
   1. Do the read, write and validation checks in a single sql statement which is of write nature (so that it acquires lock).
-2. Use other modes of transaction - `IMMEDIATE`, `EXCLUSIVE`, (more specific errors can be handled)
+  2. Use other modes of transaction - `IMMEDIATE`, `EXCLUSIVE`, (more specific errors can be handled)         – Bhuvan Singla

 **In which line is the DB actually locked in the default (`DEFERRED`) mode?**